If you ask 100 managers to list the biggest challenges in managing a hybrid workforce, you’ll likely get 100 different answers.

 The rise of remote work and the need for hybrid onboarding

 The sudden leap in remote working post-pandemic prompted a shift in many people’s work patterns.
 Remote working is now so firmly established that companies not offering flexibility could miss out on top talent, including a horde of Gen Z employees.
+In fact, statistics about remote work emphasize its significant impact on the modern workforce and work culture.

 On the other hand, there are still people who prefer to be in an office at least part of the week.
 This trend is leading many companies to adopt a hybrid work model.